-OHA/ODE Recommendation(s) Layered Health and Safety Measures MEASURES DURING PERIODS OF HIGH TRANSMISSION: describe what mitigating measures the school will implement during periods of high transmission to reduce the spread of COVID-19 and protect in- person learning?Within the community, high transmission is defined at the county level through CDC COVID-19 Community Levels.
-Within a school, high transmission may be defined as high absenteeism or unusual COVID-19 Vaccination The District will continue to share out to our school community locations of local vaccination clinics.
-North Clackamas School District will follow the guidelines advised from OHA and ODE in regards to universal use of face coverings during periods of high transmission.
-Face Mask will continue be required in the below locations as per OAR 333-019-1011: Face Coverings School health rooms o Isolation rooms • School-based health centers Counseling offices where mental health services are delivered.
-Isolation A space will be made available to isolate sick children from injured children that need assistance per OAR 581-022-2220.
+OHA/ODE Recommendation(s) Layered Health and Safety Measures MEASURES DURING PERIODS OF HIGH TRANSMISSION: describe what mitigating measures the school will implement during periods of high transmission to reduce the spread of COVID-19 and protect in- person learning?
+Within the community, high transmission is defined at the county level through CDC COVID-19 Community Levels.
+Within a school, high transmission may be defined as high absenteeism or unusual spread within a cohort (e.g., a large outbreak in a classroom).
+Isolation A space will be made available to isolate sick students that need assistance per OAR 581-022-2220.
 Staff that manage the isolation room of ill children will be trained on Personal Protective Equipment (PPE) requirements and the administration of BinaxNOW Rapid tests.
-Symptoms poster will remain at the front entrance of all District buildings to discourage those that are ill from entering.
-Symptom Screening All District staff will be trained and periodically reminded of COVID-19 symptoms.
+Symptom Screening Symptoms poster will remain at the front entrance of the school building to discourage those that are ill from entering.
+All staff will be trained and periodically reminded of COVID-19 symptoms.
 Staff managing the isolation room where ill children are sent will receive additional training of the signs and symptoms of COVID-19.
 COVID-19 Testing Students and staff who exhibit symptoms of COVID-19 while at school have an option to be tested on-site prior to being sent home.
-District is currently offering enhanced exposure testing consistent with OHA/ODE direction.
-NCSD will continue to offer this diagnostic testing by participating in the OHA program, COVID-19 Testing in Oregon's K-12 Schools.
+District/CMC is currently offering enhanced exposure testing consistent with OHA/ODE direction.
+NCSD/CMC will continue to offer this diagnostic testing by participating in the OHA program, COVID-19 Testing in Oregon's K-12 Schools.
 All staff that oversee the administration of BinaxNOW Rapid tests will continue to be trained on the requirements and expectations of the COVID-19 Testing in Oregon's K-12 Schools program.
 Airflow and Circulation North Clackamas School District contracted with Maul Foster Alongi, Inc. (MFA) and Portland Mechanical Contractors (PMC) to evaluate the heating, ventilation, and air-conditioning (HVAC) equipment at each school in the district to provide feasible recommendations for optimizing indoor air quality and minimizing the risk of COVID-19 transmission.
 The following document outlines the recommendations that were made by MFA and NCSD's mitigation responses.
-NCSD Ventilation and Cleaning Protocols
+NCSD Ventilation and Cleaning Protocols Cohorting 2 Schools should notify their LPHA about unusual respiratory disease activity if the following absence thresholds are met and at least some students are known to have influenza or COVID-like symptoms: 1.
+At the school level: ≥ 30% absenteeism, with at least 10 students and staff absent 2.
+At the cohort level: ≥ 20% absenteeism, with at least 3 students and staff absent